iot-salzburg/gpu-jupyter/README.md

     ```bash
     bash generate-Dockerfile.sh --password [your_password]
     ```
     This will update the salted hashed token in the `src/jupyter_notebook_config.json` file.
+Note that the specified password may be visible in your account's bash history.

 2. Manually update the token in the `src/jupyter_notebook_config.json` file.
     Therefore, hash your password in the form (password)(salt) using a sha1 hash generator, e.g., the sha1 generator of [sha1-online.com](http://www.sha1-online.com/).
-The input with the default password `gpu-jupyter` (previously `asdf`) is concatenated by an arbitrary salt `3b4b6378355` to `gpu-jupyter3b4b6378355` and is hashed to `642693b20f0a33bcad27b94293d0ed7db3408322`.
+The input with the default password `gpu-jupyter` is concatenated by an arbitrary salt `3b4b6378355` to `gpu-jupyter3b4b6378355` and is hashed to `642693b20f0a33bcad27b94293d0ed7db3408322`.

     **Note: Never give away your own unhashed password!**